-- dissertation.
+- 4. Discussion The discussion section is one of the most important parts of any dissertation.
 Here you need to reflect on the relevance/importance of your research question and of your proposed research design.
 This can bring in some of the wider literature/evidence to develop arguments to highlight the strengths and weaknesses of your proposed research.
 You can discuss and reflect on some aspects of the study design, including a critique of your methods, and show how you have tried to use rigorous methods for your research that reflect the body of existing knowledge in that area.
-Research rarely goes to plan and you can show how you have considered some of the potential difficulties in completing the research and how you have tried to overcome these in your proposal.
-Whilst you will not have any actual findings to discuss, you can postulate what these might be and the implications of a positive or null-finding from your research in terms of service delivery/health policy for example. - 5.
+Research rarely goes to plan and you can show how you have considered some of the potential difficulties in completing the research and how you have tried to discuss, you can postulate what these might be and the implications of a positive or null-finding from your research in terms of service delivery/health policy for example. - 5.
 Other sections are likely to include references, appendices etc.